Biogen Digital Health

 Virtual reality (VR) solution to improve neuromuscular disease patients’ experience during medical procedures

-Evidence-based Class I medical device that combines immersion through VR technology and medical hypnosis.
-Our ambition is to expand the program’s global footprint to cover 12 international markets by the end of 2023.
+Capsule leverages an evidence-based Class I medical device that combines immersion through VR technology and medical hypnosis.

 Patient-centric digital biomarker platform to assess neurological functions remotely for more precise, frequent measurement of disease evolution